logo dark logo light logo

 Spider Plant (Chlorophytum comosum)

-Spider plant, sometimes referred to as an airplane plant, is an easy-care plant that is popular because of its attractive, arching leaves and stems that extend from the plant and gracefully suspend over the edges of hanging planters.
-Like the golden pothos, the spider plant purifies the air, filtering out air pollution, which makes it ideal for bedrooms, nurseries, and home offices.
+The spider plant sometimes referred to as an airplane plant, is popular because of its easy-care and attractive, arching leaves and stems that extend from it and gracefully suspend over the edges of hanging planters.
+Like the golden pothos, it purifies the air, filtering out air pollution, which makes it ideal for bedrooms, nurseries, and home offices.

-Spider plant looks best displayed in a wide container to prevent the long, slender leaves from hanging too low.
-(Photoed above, middle plant)
+It also looks best displayed in a wide container to prevent the long, slender leaves from hanging too low.
+(In the photo above, middle)

 For extra tips on taking care of your spider plant, click here.